qpalzmz112/Robot-Evolution-Simulator/readme.md

 When a synapse weight is changed, a random synapse is chosen and its weight is updated to a random number, still subject to the motorJointRange constraint defined in constants.py.

 ## Sources:
-CS 396: Artifial Life at Northwestern University, r/ludobots, and [pyrosim](https://github.com/jbongard/pyrosim).
+CS 396: Artificial Life at Northwestern University, r/ludobots, and [pyrosim](https://github.com/jbongard/pyrosim).